Business networking and engagement

 - Visitor Economy

-Each key sector has its own action plan, with details available here.
+Each key sector has its own action plan.

 A crucial part of our understanding of business needs, especially micro, small and medium sized enterprise (SMEs) across the County, is achieved through the Nottinghamshire Business Engagement Group or NBEG, which has been offering a voice for and championing the needs of SMEs since 2010.